Team Germany

 Sebastian Buhl Yaqu Pacha Team Germany

-I was born in 1981, have a degree in communications (BAW) and work in marketing and events at Nuremberg Zoo.
-I came into contact with YAQU PACHA Germany in 2002 and became part of the team after attending my first charity event.
-I am active with YAQU PACHA at trade fairs and events and I think it is good that not only problems are presented, but also applicable solutions are shown, e.g. MSC seal or fish guides.
-The DEADLINE campaign and the year 2048 opened my eyes and made me realize that it is not possible to protect individual animal species without preserving their habitat.
-It is important to me to get involved with an organization where I know what happens with the funds and where direct contact with the people on the ground in Latin America takes place at eye level.
-Seeing what can be achieved in Latin America with (from a European perspective) limited resources gives me hope and shows me how important the work we do here in Europe is.
-Population research, environmental education, conferences, exchange of experience between Latin American scientists and the resulting continuous successes are possible thanks to the work of Team Germany and I am therefore happy to be able to make a contribution.
+I was born in 1981, have a degree in communications (BAW), and work in marketing and events at Nuremberg Zoo.
+I came into contact with YAQU PACHA Germany in 2002 and joined the team after attending my first charity event.
+At YAQU PACHA, I am active at trade fairs and events, and I think it's good that not only problems are presented, but also applicable solutions, e.g., the MSC seal or fish guide.
+The DEADLINE campaign and the year 2048 opened my eyes and made it clear to me that it is not possible to protect individual animal species without preserving their habitat.
+It is important to me to be involved in an organization where I know what happens with the funds and where there is direct contact with the local people in Latin America on an equal footing.
+Seeing what can be achieved in Latin America with what are (from a European perspective) modest resources gives me hope and shows me how important our work here in Europe is.
+Population research, environmental education, conferences, exchanges of experience between Latin American scientists, and the resulting continuous successes are made possible by the work of Team Germany, and I am therefore glad to be able to contribute.

 Sandra Dollhäupl